Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.15.1
+- High quality atmosphere mode now has added skylight customization through the API.
+It affects the both the sky and the atmosphere haze colour, which allows unnatural weathers to be created.
+It will be accessible through a new version of Weather Adjuster.
+- High quality atmosphere minor fixes to colour blending.
+- Reverted LOD selection for generating distant statics to previous method.
+- Distant land generator now detects missing land texture records and shows warnings, instead of stopping generation.

 0.15.0
 - Dynamic distant visibility.
 Quest-related statics in the distance now update visibility during gameplay events, without requiring manual regeneration.
 The affected objects must be specified in the override files used by the distant land generator, all base game quests are included in the defaults.
 Export a statics file from the generator and read it to see the details.
 - Per-pixel lighting mode has added shader pre-caching to reduce stutter at the start of a session.